The Benefits Of Sex Addiction Therapy

 Dating someone with sex addiction

 Dating, living with, or being married to someone with hypersexual behavior may cause challenges.
-You might feel overwhelmed by the frequency of sexual activities or a lack of intimacy during intercourse.
+You might feel overwhelmed by the frequency of sexual activities or a lack of intimacy during sexual intercourse.
 In addition, you might worry about relationship problems, infidelity, or exposure to sexually transmitted infections.
-These concerns can be valid, and you might also benefit from therapy on your own – or couples or family therapy with your partner.
+These concerns can be valid, and you might also benefit from sex addiction therapy on your own – or couples or family therapy with your partner.
 You can also set sexual boundaries and ensure consent is present in your relationship.

-Sex addiction treatment
+Sex addiction therapy

 CBT is one of the most popular treatments for sex addiction, and a recent study found that online sessions of CBT can be as effective as in-person treatments.
 The same study found that virtual therapy is often less expensive and offers greater reachability than office visits.